rubymonsters/testing-for-beginners/source/05-rspec/05-custom_matchers.md

 2 examples, 0 failures
 ```

 Yay!

-How cool is that.
+Now, how cool is that.

+With those five lines of Ruby code we've extended RSpec to include a matcher
+that is pretty specific to our code.
+And now we can use the advanced style
+in order to test our `name` method.